derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

-The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.
+The signals Ei is HIGH, which allows the instruction register to load its data onto the bus, The signal Lm are HIGH, which means the memory address register will load the data on the bus, in this case the content from the instruction registe.r

 Diagram: